canonical/hotsos/defs/README.md

 REQ_DEFS
   This must be one (and only one) of the following:
     * single REQ_DEF
-    * a single REQ_GROUP
+    * a REQ_GROUP
-    * list of one or more REQ_GROUP and/or REQ_DEF
+    * list containing a mix of REQ_GROUP/REQ_DEF

-  The final result of a list is formed of AND applied to the individual results.
+  The final result of a list is formed of AND applied to the individual results of each REQ_DEF or REQ_GROUP.

 REQ_DEF
-  A single requirement defined as a dictionary with the following key/value pairs:
+  A single requirement REQ_TYPE.

-  TYPE: INPUT
-  value: <value> (optional.
-Default is boolean True.)
-  op: <operator> [python standard operator](https://docs.python.org/3/library/operator.html) that will take the value returned by INPUT and value as input.
-Default is eq.
-  post-op: an optional secondary python operator that will be applied to the result before returning.

 REQ_GROUP
-  Requirements can be grouped using a dictionary of LOGICAL_OPERATOR keys whose values are lists of requirements to which the operator is applied e.g.
+  A dictionary of lists of one or more REQ_DEF grouped by a LOGICAL_OPERATOR which is applied to the set of REQ_DEF results in the group e.g.

   and:
     - REQ_DEF1